 Some people might call from the scene of the accident, while others wait until the following day.
-Our advice is to make sure you are calm and collected when you make the call, or to leave it to your lawyer.
+Our advice is to make sure you are calm and collected when you make the call.
 The insurance agent will ask you questions about the circumstances of the crash.
 Make sure you have all the details that you have collected at hand so that you can answer the questions clearly and concisely.